Pwarren61222/post-install-config/README.md

 <img src="https://imgur.com/XfZaaz5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step I configured the different departments by adding users to different departments which showed who was assigned certain tickets and who woudld be repsosible for completing them.
+In this step I configured the different departments by adding and removing users to different departments and how specific tickets are assigned to them.
 </p>
 <br />